 Everyone has seen these and probably owns a dozen of them.
 Storage bowls, like Pyrex for instance, are like any other bowl types except they often come with a lid that can be snapped down over the top.

-This lets you either put an unfinished dish into the refrigerator or some snacks into the pantry for later, keeping an air tight seal so the food doesn't go stale or bad.
+This lets you either put an unfinished dish into whatever types of refrigerators you have or some snacks into the pantry for later, keeping an air tight seal so the food doesn't go stale or bad.